 Your organisation must determine how it will conduct an assessment of a person’s relevant history.
 As outlined below an assessment may be conducted using one of the following methods:

-- Obtain a child-related employment screening from the DHS Screening unit.
+- obtain a child related employment screening from the Department of Human Services Screening unit

 Obtain a criminal history report and conduct assessment